DavidAnson/markdownlint/README.md

 bad.string: 3: MD010/no-hard-tabs Hard tabs [Column: 19]
 bad.string: 1: MD018/no-missing-space-atx No space after hash on atx style heading [Context: "#bad.string"]
-bad.string: 3: MD018/no-missing-space-atx No space after hash on atx style heading [Context: "#This string fails        some rules."] bad.string: 1: MD041/first-line-heading/first-line-h1 First line in file should be a top-level heading [Context: "#bad.string"] bad.md: 3: MD010/no-hard-tabs Hard tabs [Column: 17] bad.md: 1: MD018/no-missing-space-atx No space after hash on atx style heading [Context: "#bad.md"] bad.md: 3: MD018/no-missing-space-atx No space after hash on atx style heading [Context: "#This file fails      some rules."] bad.md: 1: MD041/first-line-heading/first-line-h1 First line in file should be a top-level heading [Context: "#bad.md"]
+bad.string: 3: MD018/no-missing-space-atx No space after hash on atx style heading [Context: "#This string fails        some rules."] bad.string: 1: MD041/first-line-heading/first-line-h1 The first line in the file should be a top-level heading [Context: "#bad.string"] bad.md: 3: MD010/no-hard-tabs Hard tabs [Column: 17] bad.md: 1: MD018/no-missing-space-atx No space after hash on atx style heading [Context: "#bad.md"] bad.md: 3: MD018/no-missing-space-atx No space after hash on atx style heading [Context: "#This file fails      some rules."] bad.md: 1: MD041/first-line-heading/first-line-h1 The first line in the file should be a top-level heading [Context: "#bad.md"]
 ```

 Or invoke `markdownlint.sync` for a synchronous call: